zhilanazmi/zhilanazmi/README.md

 <h1 align="left">Hi 👋!
-My name is Zhillan and I'm a Front-end Developer from Bandung, ID.</h1>
+My name is Zhillan and I'm a Fullstack Developer from Bandung, ID.</h1>

 ###